Common Bacterial Blight of Snap Bean in Florida

 Figure 3.
 Numerous lesions of common bacterial blight on bean leaf.

-Symptoms on pods are quite striking.
-Rather large, water-soaked areas develop ( Fig. 4 ).
+Symptoms on pods are quite striking with development of large, water-soaked areas (Figure 4).
 These areas are more or less circular and slightly sunken.
-Older pod lesions can become distinctly brick-red in color and more deeply pitted ( Fig. 5 ).
-When highly humid conditions occur, pod lesions become covered with a yellowish bacterial ooze that can dry to a yellowish, crusty mass.
-It is interesting to note that we have seen several fields in southern Florida where significant pod symptoms have appeared with little foliar damage.
+As symptoms progress, pod lesions can become distinctly brick-red in color and more deeply pitted (Figure 5).
+Under highly humid conditions, pod lesions become covered with a yellowish bacterial ooze that can dry to a yellowish, crusty mass.
+Interestingly, in south Florida, significant pod symptoms can appear with little foliar damage.

 Figure 4.
 Striking water-soaking symptoms of common bacterial blight on bean pods.